-Article 19 U.N.
-Convention on the Rights of the Child 1992 underpins this policy.
+This policy is underpinned by Article 19 U.N.
+Convention on the Rights of the Child 1992.

 "Children have the right to be protected from all forms of violence (physical and mental).
-They must be kept from harm, and they must be given proper care by those looking after them."
+They must be kept from harm and they must be given proper care by those looking after them".